Omar-Hanyy14/Omar-Hanyy14/README.md

 - 👋 Hi, I’m Omar Hany.
-I'm a software engineer specializing in front-end development.
+I'm a software engineer specializing in web development.
 - 👀 Nice to see ya'll

 <!---